Thando-Gabela/Sparkly/README.md

 # Sparkly
-✨ Social Spark App
-Honestly, life is boring, so I made this app to tell you what to do.
-You type in the time of day, hit the button, and it gives you a social suggestion so you don't have to rot in your room.
+✨ Social Spark: Because Rotting in Bed is a Choice Imagine an app that actually tells you what to do with your life.
+I built Social Spark because deciding where to go at 3 PM shouldn't be a mental breakdown.
+This is a Kotlin-powered solution for the socially indecisive.

+🛠️ The Tech Stack (aka My Villains)
+Kotlin: My current best friend/worst enemy.

+XML & ConstraintLayout: Because I refuse to have a messy UI.

+GitHub Actions: Automated CI so I don't have to manually check if my code is crying.

-🛠️ Features
+⚡ Top-Tier Features
-Smart Logic: Uses Kotlin if-else magic to figure out your vibe.
+Vibe-Check Logic: Uses a robust if-else chain to match your energy to the clock.

-Reset Button: Because sometimes we need a do-over.

-Aesthetic UI: Built with ConstraintLayout so it doesn't look like it's from 2005.

-💅🏽How to Run
-Clone this, open it in Android Studio, and pray the Gradle sync works (it usually does if you're nice to it).
+The Panic Button (Reset): For when you need to wipe the screen and start your social life over.

+Responsive Design: Optimized for people who actually use their phones.